davidbalbert/roughcut/README.md

 ; you could enter more expressions here
 ```

-I'm not sure why I added the `--no-prompt` flag, but I have a hunch it may be useful.
+I'm not sure why I added `--no-prompt`, but I have a hunch it might be useful at some point.

 ## Ruby